Avicii: From fellow musicians

-The 2018 edition of Tomorrowland saw several tributes to Bergling from Axwell Λ Ingrosso, Don Diablo, Nicky Romero, Dimitri Vegas & Like Mike, and Zedd.
-All DJs honoured his memory by playing his music in their sets during the festival which Michael Thivaios (Like Mike) described as Bergling's home.
-Thivaios continued calling Bergling "one of [his] best friends" and "a great inspiration".
-Avicii's songs "Levels" and "Wake Me Up" came second and eighth respectively in Tomorrowland 2018's most played songs.
+At the 2018 edition of Tomorrowland, which Michael Thivaios (Like Mike) described as Avicii's home, DJs Axwell Λ Ingrosso, Don Diablo, Nicky Romero, Dimitri Vegas & Like Mike, and Zedd played his music in their sets.
+Thivaios referred to Avicii as "one of [his] best friends" and "a great inspiration".
+Avicii's songs "Levels" and "Wake Me Up" came second and eighth, respectively, in Tomorrowland 2018's most-played songs.

-On 27 July, Russian DJ and producer Arty released a song called "Tim" as a tribute to Bergling.
-"I made a track for my friend", he stated.
-"I just want to honor his memory.
-I want to do something right, and in my opinion it's the right thing to do."
+In July 2018, Arty released a song called "Tim" as a tribute to Avicii.

-During the 2018 version of Creamfields, Kaleidoscope Orchestra performed a special tribute performance, where they played out Bergling's greatest dance hits.
+At Creamfields in 2018, Kaleidoscope Orchestra performed a special tribute consisting of Avicii's greatest dance hits.

-On 12 October, Vicetone released a song called "South Beach", which they stated was influenced by Bergling's music and was one of the first songs they created, and that they decided to finish and release it as a tribute.
+In October 2018, Vicetone released "South Beach" a tribute song influenced by Avicii's music.

-In addition to the live tributes, many other artists—including Eric Prydz, Imagine Dragons, Skrillex, Calvin Harris, Hardwell, Deadmau5, Marshmello, Zedd, and Robbie Williams—also paid tribute to Bergling on Twitter.
+Upon his death in May 2018, artists including Eric Prydz, Imagine Dragons, Skrillex, Calvin Harris, Hardwell, Deadmau5, Marshmello, Zedd, and Robbie Williams paid tribute to Avicii on Twitter.

-One year after his death, tributes on social media continued to be paid by Nicky Romero, DJ Snake, Nile Rodgers, and the organisers of Tomorrowland, amongst others.
-In 2019, Madonna paid tribute to Avicii in her song "Funana" from her album Madame X. In 2021, Basshunter recorded the song "Life Speaks to Me" as a tribute to Avicii.
+One year after his death, tributes on social media were paid by Nicky Romero, DJ Snake, Nile Rodgers, the organisers of Tomorrowland, and others.

+In 2019, Madonna paid tribute to Avicii in her song "Funana" from her album Madame X.

+In April 2020, Aloe Blacc hosted a 24-hour, livestreamed tribute to Avicii on his YouTube channel; the tribute included concert footage, videos, DJ interviews, and fan duets.

+In November 2021, Basshunter recorded the song "Life Speaks to Me" as a tribute to Avicii.